voidify3/TradingApp/Documentation/DetailedDesignDoc.md

 This is where client execution will start.
 For debug purposes, if run with an args array containing only "MOCK", the mock database will be used instead of the real one.
 ###TradingAppGUI
 This is the GUI class.
-It is a Swing GUI containint the following pages:
+It is a Swing GUI containing the following:
+* A menu bar
 * A login page to enter credentials
+* Popups happen when there is an error
-* User homepage, accessible by both users and admins, containing:
+* Homepage, accessible by both users and admins, containing:
+    * Info on user's unit's holdings
-    *
+    * Info on all assets
-* Admin homepage, accessible to only admins, containing:
+* "Admin home" page, accessible to only admins, containing:
-    *
+    * Bar with user search, containing buttons "create new user" and "view/modify selected" which go to different configurations of the user editing page
+    * Bar with orgunit search, containing buttons "create new organisational unit", "view/modify selected" (both go to configurations of the unit editing page), "view selected unit's holdings", "view all holdings by unit" (go to inventory editing page)
+    * Bar with asset search, containing buttons "create new asset", "view/modify selected" (both go to asset editing page), "view holdings of selected asset"
 * Asset page
+    * Buttons to generate graph for each time unit
 * "Place order" page
+* Order editing page
-* "My orders" page
+* "View orders" page
-* PAGES FOR ADMINS HERE
+    * Toggle available between "me", "my unit", "everyone"
+    * Toggle available between "buy", "sell"
+    * Toggle available between "outstanding", "resolved"
+    * for users, "edit/delete" button is available only in "me">"outstanding" views (TODO: CHECK NEVER NEGATIVE AND ADD LOGIC FOR USER/ASSET CHANGE)
+    * for admins, it's available in all views
+* User editing page
+* Asset editing page
+* Unit editing page
+* Inventory editing page

 ##GuiSearch